 “They’ll do that until you say you don’t want anymore,” the woman told us about the second and third helpings.

 “Is there a charge?”

 “No, it’s all part of the meal.”

-Which was a deal as the tab wasn’t very high even with the addition of a glass of the house wine which is made at the family owned vineyard Chateau de Saurs in Lisle-sur-Tarn, 30 miles northeast of Toulouse.
-Indeed, the restaurant was opened by Paul Gineste de Saurs as a way to help market the wines but now there are at least three more—in New York City, Mexico City, and London.
+Which was a deal as the tab wasn’t very high even with the addition of a glass of the house wine produced at the family owned vineyard Chateau de Saurs in Lisle-sur-Tarn, 30 miles northeast of Toulouse.
+Indeed, the restaurant was opened by Paul Gineste de Saurs as a way to help market the wines but now there are at least three more restaurants—in New York City, Mexico City, and London.
 As for the sauce there are several stories.
-A rival restaurant said to serve a similar sauce says that it is not new but instead wis one of the classic sauces that are the backbone of French cuisine.
+A rival restaurant said to serve a similar sauce says that it is not new but instead wis one of the classic sauces that are considered the backbone of French cuisine.

 Of course, as soon as we got back to our room, I Googled the restaurant and the sauce.
 It took some digging, but I found recipes for both the secret sauce and the salad.
 Or so I think.
 I’m planning on trying them soon along with a French baguette or two from Bit of Swiss Bakery which I will be serving with butter.

 1 tablespoon Dijon mustard 1 tablespoon white wine vinegar Kosher salt to taste (nutritional info based on 1/4 tsp) Freshly cracked black pepper, to taste 2 tablespoons extra virgin olive oil (or walnut oil)

 Whisk or shake in a mason jar until mixture is homogenous.

 Serve on a bed of mixed salad leaves topped with some chopped walnuts and shaved Parmesan.